-Stereotactic radiosurgery (SRS) is a highly precise form of radiation therapy initially developed to treat small brain tumors and functional abnormalities of the brain.
-This treatment is only possible due to the development of highly advanced radiation technologies — such as our CyberKnife system — that permit maximum radiation dose delivery within the target while minimizing dose to the surrounding healthy tissue.
+Stereotactic radiosurgery (SRS) is an incredibly precise form of radiation cancer therapy that can treat small brain tumors and functional abnormalities of the brain.
+This treatment is made possible through advanced radiation technologies, including our CyberKnife system.

-At Pasadena CyberKnife, our CyberKnife system delivers a high dose of radiation directly to the cancerous tissue with pinpoint precision.
-Unlike conventional radiation therapy treatments, the CyberKnife system is designed to respond to the movement of the tumor as a result of respiration or other involuntary bodily functions.
-During treatment, the Pasadena CyberKnife system continually calibrates your tumor’s position through a unique combination of real-time imaging and intelligent tumor tracking – remaining on target throughout treatment.
+Here at Pasadena CyberKnife, our CyberKnife system delivers a high dose of radiation directly to the cancerous tissue with amazing pinpoint accuracy.
+Unlike conventional cancer treatment, our CyberKnife system is designed to respond to the body’s natural movements.
+This system will constantly calibrate your tumor’s position through a unique combination of intelligent tumor tracking and real-time imaging, allowing it to remain on target throughout the entire treatment.

-Because of its pinpoint precision, our CyberKnife system minimizes damage to healthy tissues around tumors, which results in fewer side effects.
-There’s often no pain or sickness like you would experience with conventional radiation treatments; nor is there any need for an overnight hospital stay.
-Patients can go home and resume their normal daily activities after each treatment session at our Pasadena cancer center.
+This will also minimize damage to healthy tissues around tumors, which will result in fewer side effects for patients.
+There’s typically no pain or sickness like you’d often experience with conventional radiation treatments.
+You won’t even need an overnight stay at our radiation center; you can go home and resume your daily activities immediately after our cancer treatment session.

-Each CyberKnife treatment session at our Pasadena cancer center takes between 30 and 90 minutes to complete.
-Treatments are completed in one to five sessions, usually in the course of just one week.
-That’s a vast improvement over the 25 to 47 sessions patients need with conventional radiation therapy!
+Our CyberKnife cancer treatment session at our radiation center will take between 30 and 90 minutes to complete.
+Our cancer therapy is completed in one-to-five sessions, usually over the course of one week, making it a vast improvement over the 25-to-47 sessions typically needed for conventional radiation therapy!